tidwall/jj/README.md

 options:
       -v value             Edit JSON key path value
-      -r                   Use raw values, otherwise types are auto-detected -O                   Performance boost for value updates.
+      -p                   Make json pretty, keypath is optional -u                   Make json ugly, keypath is optional -r                   Use raw values, otherwise types are auto-detected -O                   Performance boost for value updates.
-      -D                   Delete the value at the specified key path -p                   Make json pretty, keypath is optional with this flag -i infile            Use input file instead of stdin -o outfile           Use output file instead of stdout keypath              JSON key path (like "name.last")
+      -D                   Delete the value at the specified key path --force-notty        Do not output color or extra formatting -i infile            Use input file instead of stdin -o outfile           Use output file instead of stdout keypath              JSON key path (like "name.last")
 ```